 The term euthanasia derives from the Greek word, “eu,” meaning good, and “thanatos,” meaning death.
 A good death would be one that occurs with minimal pain and suffering.

 Euthanasia is the act of inducing the humane death of an animal through medical means.
 The reasons that veterinarians recommend euthanasia are usually related to the patient’s chances of survival and quality of life.
-In other words, when the vet knows that no matter what treatment they apply, the dog does not have much chance of survival or their quality of life would remain poor, they will recommend euthanasia.
+In other words, when the vet knows that no matter what treatment they apply, their patient does not have much chance of survival, or their quality of life would remain poor, they will recommend euthanasia.

 It is the vet’s duty to correctly and completely assess your dog’s health condition and quality of life, given the extreme difficulty of the situation and the decision to euthanize them.